By Martin Edwards

 Note: The name antivirus is still used, though ‘antimalware’ would be more

-the malware is blocked from running.
+blocked from running.

 Limitations and side effects